cachix/nixcon-2024-workshop/STEPS.md

 +   npm.install.enable = true;
 + };
 +
++ languages.typescript.enable = true;
++
 + languages.elm.enable = true;
 }
 ```

 > [!TIP]
-> You can switch different to a different channel by specifying the `channel` attribute.
+> You can switch to a different channel by specifying the `channel` attribute.
 >
 > ```diff
 > - languages.rust.enable = true;